-- a) successfully completed approximately one-half of the course credits required for completion of their degree; - b) received an overall satisfactory rating on their Graduate Teaching or Research Assistantship (if awarded); - c) developed and received approval for their Educational Plan; - d) successfully passed the Research Methods and Statistics qualifying examination; and, - e) selected a permanent academic advisor.
+- a) successfully completed approximately one-half of the course credits required for completion of their degree; - b) received feedback from faculty supervisor of satisfactory work as GSSW Pre-Doctoral Fellowship(s), Graduate Teaching Assistantship(s), or Graduate Research Assistantship(s) (if awarded) as indicated on Student Development Plan; and, - c) developed and received approval for their Educational Plan; - d) successfully passed the Research Methods and Statistics qualifying examination; and, - e) selected a permanent academic advisor.

 These milestones need to be completed in order to move into preliminary candidacy.
 If any of the milestones are not completed by the end of the first year of the Ph.D. program, a written plan (including timeline) for addressing the deficiency must be submitted to the Associate Dean for Doctoral Education for approval.
 The remediation plan will be filed in the student's educational file.

 GSSW Teaching and Research Assistantships will not be awarded to students who have not completed their year one programmatic milestones by the end of the first academic year